399Hong/Yearbook/notes/notes.md

 2. the key’s property indicating it’s issuer must match an expected value.

 This is an alternate way to make sure the issuer is validated without using authority. instead of authorty, the JWT’s issuer is matched against custom values that are provided by the **ValidIssuer or ValidIssuers** properties of the TokenValidationParameters object.

+## JwtSecurityToken
+it should be at least 128bit.
+otherwise
+> Error: IDX10653: The encryption algorithm 'System.String' requires a key size of at least 'System.Int32' bits.
+Key 'Microsoft.IdentityModel.Tokens.SymmetricSecurityKey', is of size: 'System.Int32'.
+(Parameter 'key')

 # octokit
 https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api